Professional and Biographical Information

 Awards and Affiliations

-Minda de Gunzburg Center for European Studies, Harvard University - local affiliate and visiting scholar (2019-2020)
+Minda de Gunzburg Center for European Studies, Harvard University - Visiting Scholar and Affiliate

 Weatherhead Center for International Affairs research grant, Harvard University